Richard5P/Dummy-LatAm-Lingo/documentation/02-scope-plane.md

 ## Scope Plane

+## Scope limitations in this release:

+- The number of locations will be limited to one (Chile).
+- The number of classes offered will be limited by the 6 instructors budgeted for.
+- Static nature of product offering due to the skillset of the website developer.
+- English-only website.
+- Website developer skills.

 ## Future features to include:

 - Streamline the process for choosing and enrolling in one or more classes.
 - Choice of website language.
 - Online classes.
 - Student blog.

-## Scope limitations in this release:

-- The number of classes offered.
-- English-only website.

 ## User Stories